 One of my BIGGEST missions is to show people that healthy eating CAN and SHOULD be flavourful, fun and really tasty (and help women heal their relationships with food and their bodies too).
 One of the easiest ways to make a food taste great is to add in spices and aromas.
 This ignites your senses and helps to kick start digestion even before you take your first bite.
+That’s why I love this tasty Veggie Thai Red Curry dish, loaded with veggies, plant-based protein and so much spice that you can’t help but feel like you are eating comfort food.
+BUT unlike traditional high calorie and fat comfort food this meal gives your body so many vitamins, mineral, antioxidants, and fibre.

 This is one of the reasons I love Indian and Thai food.
 There is no shortage of spices, and this is amazing because spices add a lot of smell and flavour with no calories, no to low sodium and have amazing health benefits.
 When cooking I try and think of different ways to add in not only spices, but colours and fun flavours.